jaf111/TerrainSplitTask/README.md

 ## Overview

 This FastAPI-based backend application is designed for processing geospatial data, specifically handling building limit polygons and height plateaus.
-It allows users to split building limits based on specified height criteria, offering an efficient way to manage geospatial information.
+It allows users to split building limits based on specified height criteria, offering a simpel way to manage geospatial information.

 ## Prerequisites